Questions Arise Surrounding Beating Death Of San Francisco 94-Year-Old

-SAN FRANCISCO (CBS SF) — The murder of a 94-year-old man in San Francisco’s Glen Park neighborhood and the subsequent arrest of a homeless man has neighbors questioning whether the city should have moved more quickly to compel the suspect to get treatment.
+SAN FRANCISCO (CBS SF) — The murder of a 94-year-old Leo Hainzl in San Francisco’s Glen Park neighborhood and the subsequent arrest of a homeless man has neighbors questioning whether the city should have moved more quickly to compel the suspect to get treatment.

-The victim, Leo Hainzl, told neighbors he moved to America after his family escaped Nazi Germany.
-He was walking his dog Monday morning when police say the homeless man attacked the elderly man with a stick, beating him severely.
+Hainzl, who told neighbors he moved to America after his family escaped Nazi Germany, was walking his dog Monday morning when police say the homeless man attacked the elderly man with a stick, beating him severely.

 Shawn Zovod said Rocha has had many confrontations with neighbors and has violently threatened people, including Zovod herself a few months ago.